gtk2k/UnityWebRTCAssetsTestForAMS/README.md

 # Known Issues
 * Sometimes the connection fails.
-* When running on Unity Editor, the Editor crashes when connecting with both Publisher / Player selected at the same time with Ant Media Unity SDK.
+* The Editor crashes when connecting using the Ant Media Unity SDK on the Editor.
+If you build and run it, it's okay.

 # Lisence
 MIT